copygirl/howto-example-mod/README.md

 ![Overview](docs/overview.png)

-This how-to was last updated for Vintage Story version 1.14 but will hopefully continue working in the future.
+This how-to was last updated for Vintage Story version 1.15 but will hopefully continue working in the future.

-## Why .NET?
+## Why .NET 5?

-Vintage Story is built against .NET Framework 4.5.2 and runs using Mono on platforms other than Windows.
-Why are we using .NET?
+Vintage Story is built against .NET Framework 4.6.1 and runs using Mono on platforms other than Windows.
+Why are we using .NET 5?

 - It's **cross-platform**.
 With .NET 5, the successor of .NET Core, we don't need to change our tooling or commands to work on different platforms.
 I've moved from Windows to Linux while working on Vintage Story mods and only needed to make minor changes to also make it work on another platform.
 - It's **convenient**.
 As the .NET SDK comes with the `dotnet` command to manipulate, create and build project and solution files, we don't need to rely on IDEs.
 The newer `.csproj` file format doesn't require referencing every single `.cs` file, either.

 ## Why Visual Studio Code?

-Despite what its name might imply, this has nothing to do with the overblown IDE that is Visual Studio.
+Despite what its name might imply, this has nothing to do with the arguably overblown IDE that is Visual Studio.
 It's a relatively light-weight, cross-platform code editor that comes with syntax highlighting, code completion, source control integration, debugging tools, ...

 Essentially you get most of the IDE features you're used without any of the bloat, in a modern look.